Click2Cloud/Azure-Migrate/assess-and-migrate/partsunlimited-db.md

    <img src="../images/partsunlimited/manu-db-11.png">
 </kbd></p>

-9. Log in to the azure console, Serach for **Azure SQL** and click on **Azure SQL**, then click on the Azure SQL Databse from list where you have migrated source server Database.
+9. Log in to the azure console, Search for **Azure SQL** and click on **Azure SQL**, then click on the Azure SQL Database from list where you have migrated source server Database.

 <p><kbd>
   <img src="../images/partsunlimited/manu-db-12.png">